SDA-SE/mongodb-operator/docs/usage.md

   allowed to drop databases.
 * Other settings than available in the secret for the database instance are not covered by the MongoDB Operator yet.
-  `host`, `options`, etc. must be requested from the DevOps team of each Kubernetes cluster.
+  `host`, `options`, etc. must be configured separately for each Kubernetes cluster unless the workload is configured with the `connectionString`.
 * The `authSource` is the allowed database itself for MongoDB instances and the admin database for DocumentDB instances.
   As DocumentDB uses the admin database for all users, there is no need to configure `authSource`.
 * There is a hard limit of 64 characters for the database name.
   The database name is built from `<metadata.namespace>_<metadata.name>`.
   The namespace is used to avoid collisions and therefore data security issues.